uscensusbureau/the-opportunity-project/pages/get-involved/get-involved.md

   container-class: maxw-desktop
   title:
     text: Attend The Opportunity Project Summit
-  body: '[The Opportunity Project Summit 2021: Open Innovation For All](http://bit.ly/TOPSummit2021) is a multi-day virtual conference to showcase the work accomplished through TOP’s 2021 sprints, feature other innovative technology and data products, host conversations with leading experts and grassroots community members, provide hands-on learning opportunities for attendees, and announce the winners of the [Open Data For Good Challenge.](https://opportunity.census.gov/prize-challenge/)

-December 13–15, 2021 from 12–5p.m.
+  body: '[The Opportunity Project Summit 2021: Open Innovation For All](http://bit.ly/TOPSummit2021) is a multi-day virtual conference to showcase the work accomplished through TOP’s 2021 sprints, feature other innovative technology and data products, host conversations with leading experts and grassroots community members, provide hands-on learning opportunities for attendees, and announce the winners of the [Open Data For Good Challenge.](https://opportunity.census.gov/prize-challenge/) <br> December 13–15, 2021 from 12–5p.m.
 ET'

   primary:
     text: RSVP to Attend